Recognizability of morphisms: Elementary morphisms

 Thus, if $\ell(\sigma_2)>0$, the inequality $\ell(\tau_2\circ\tau_1)<\ell(\sigma)$ holds.
 Since $\tau_2\circ\tau_1$ is elementary, we obtain that $\tau_2\circ\tau_1$ is recognizable for aperiodic points by induction hypothesis.
 Thus, by Proposition~\ref{propositionRecClosed} that $\sigma$ is recognizable for aperiodic points.

 Let us finally assume that $\ell(\sigma_2)=0$.
 Then $\sigma$ is left marked because $\sigma_2$ is a bijection from $A_2$ onto $B$ and every letter of $A_2$ appears as initial of $\tau_2(a)$ for $a\in A_1$.
-We obtain the conclusion by Proposition~\ref{lemmaLeftMarked}. \end{proof}
+We obtain the conclusion by Proposition~\ref{lemmaLeftMarked}. \end{proofof}